CageNic/TheSimpsons/README.md

-#  A project to categorize Simpsons episodes into decade
+#  A simple exercise to categorize Simpsons episodes into decade

 ##  Using data.table in R
 Experimenting with dates and formats in R